believemanasseh/ktor-panel/docs/index.rst

 A lightweight, customisable admin interface library for Ktor applications.
-Ktor Panel provides a simple way to manage your database models through an intuitive and secure web interface with minimal configuration.
+Ktor Panel provides a simple way to manage your database entities through an intuitive and secure web interface with minimal configuration.

 .. toctree::
    :maxdepth: 2